Kid Rock: Shift to country rock (2009–present)

-In 2015, following the Charleston church shooting, the Michigan chapter of the National Action Network protested outside of the Detroit Historical Museum which honored Kid Rock; activists urged Kid Rock to renounce the Confederate flag.
-Kid Rock wrote an email to Fox News Channel host Megyn Kelly, stating, "Please tell the people who are protesting to kiss my ass".
-The same day, the National Action Network protested Chevrolet for sponsoring Kid Rock's tour.

 On July 12, 2017, Kid Rock shared a photo of a "Kid Rock for US Senate" yard sign on Twitter.
 However, he denied that he was running, citing his upcoming album release and tour.
 He later clarified that the campaign was a hoax.
 He donated $122,000, raised by selling "Kid Rock for U.S. Senate" merchandise, to a voter registration group.

 Also in July, he released two singles from his next album, "Po-Dunk" and "Greatest Show on Earth", both released on the same day.
 In November of that year, he released his eleventh studio album, Sweet Southern Sugar.
-The same year also saw Kid Rock publicly advocate measures against ticket scalpers at his shows by making tickets more affordable for fans.
+The same year also saw Kid Rock publicly advocate for measures against ticket scalpers at his shows by making tickets more affordable for fans.
 Instead of getting paid for the show, he gets a percentage of concession and ticket sales.

 In November 2017, Kid Rock fired his publicist, Kirt Webster, after Webster was accused of sexual misconduct.